The use of SocketOpPriority session parameter is based on a variety of ways of doing network I/O (input/output):

 - AGGRESSIVE_SEND_AND_RECEIVE - use dedicated per session threads to send and receive messages;

-DIRECT_SEND - use the current thread for sending, if this would block, performs as "EVEN".
+DIRECT_SEND - use the current thread for sending, if this would block, perform as "EVEN".

 Use thread pool for performing I/O for send and receive operation.
 The operations are distributed between the worker threads by a dispatcher thread which polls sockets and notifies worker threads when some socket is ready.
 In this mode FIX Antenna batches incoming/outgoing messages, i.e. several FIX messages can be processed in one send() system call.
 This is the default value.

 It's recommended to use EVEN when there are many concurrent sessions ("many" means much more than the count of cores used), i.e. application demands a high throughput rather than a low response time.
 Allocating dedicated per session threads is not an option in such cases, so using a pool makes sense.

 Tries to send the message from the current thread, if that fails (would block) delegates sending to a dedicated per session thread.
 Uses a combination of busy polling and readiness notifications.
 Intended for applications that need low response time (e.g. to send an order as soon as possible).

 Use a dedicated per session thread to handle receiving.
 It uses I/O with busy polling and switches to readiness notifications if no data has been received during a certain configurable time interval.
 Intended for applications that need low response time (e.g. to receive and react as soon as possible).

 Use dedicated per session threads to send and receive messages;